 Other unproven remedies including biting on a lemon and getting a fright.

-If your hiccups last longer than two days, see your doctor.
+If your hiccups last longer than 2 days, see your doctor.
 If an underlying condition is causing your hiccups, treating it may help.

 A number of medications, and also acupuncture treatments, have been used to treat long-lasting hiccups.
 However, it is not clear how well these treatments work.